56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 (e) The time to burn off all of the relatively small amount of available fuel is

-so the potential approximate range of the aircraft is
+So, the potential approximate range of the airplane is

 Worked Example #6

-Consider an aircraft that has a wing with a lifting planform area S = 60 m^2, an aspect ratio A\!R = 12, and an Oswald’s efficiency factor e = 0.90.
+Consider an airplane with a wing of lifting planform area S = 60 m^2, an aspect ratio A\!R = 12, and Oswald’s efficiency factor e = 0.90.
 The wing has a non-lifting profile drag coefficient of 0.01.
-The remainder of the aircraft has a non-lifting drag coefficient of 0.03.
+The remainder of the airplane has a non-lifting drag coefficient of 0.03.
 All force coefficients are based on wing area S. The mass of the airplane is 16,000 kg.
-If the aircraft is flying at a density altitude of 10,000 ft and its true airspeed is 253 kts, then calculate: (a) The lift force produced by the wing; (b) The lift coefficient of the wing; (c) The drag force on the wing; (d) The lift-to-drag ratio of the wing; (e) The total drag force on the aircraft; (f) The lift-to-drag ratio of the aircraft.
+If the airplane is flying at a density altitude of 10,000 ft and its true airspeed is 253 kts, then calculate (a) The lift force produced by the wing; (b) The lift coefficient of the wing; (c) The drag force on the wing; (d) The lift-to-drag ratio of the wing; (e) The total drag force on the airplane; (f) The lift-to-drag ratio of the airplane.

-(a) With the assumption that the aircraft is flying along in steady unaccelerated flight, the lift force produced by the wing will equal the weight of the aircraft, i.e.,
+(a) With the assumption that the airplane is flying along in steady, unaccelerated flight, the lift force produced by the wing will equal the weight of the airplane, i.e.,

 \[ L = W = M \, g = 16,000 \times 9.81 = 156,960~\mbox{N} \]